chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - Consider making statistics tables 'unlogged' to prevent unneeded WAL activity.
 Statistics can always be derived after the fact.
 Said another way, Statistics represent denormalized data.
 - There exist multiple strategies for most efficiently calculating statistics.
 Some strategies involve using logical replicas to calculate the statistical data and making the results available to the production database via a FDW (foreign data wrapper).

 As a practice, statistics tables should bear the name of the table it describes with an `_stat` suffix.
-For example, a statistics table for `stk_business_partner` would be `stk_business_partner_stat`.
+For example, a statistics table for `stk_bp` would be `stk_bp_stat`.
 A new column will be added for every new statistic needed.

 Recent versions of PostgreSQL introduced the `upsert` option to easily find and update an existing record or insert a new record in a single command.
 A unique index on the foreign key pointing to its namesake table prevents duplicate records.